 While Tier 1 members receive an annual automatic three percent COLA, Tier 2 members receive an annual increase equal to the lesser of the three percent received by Tier 1 and the annual change in the Consumer Price Index for all Urban Consumers.
-The Tier 2 COLA assumption is 2.25% per year, compounded annually, which is the inflation assumption.
+Tier 2 members are assumed to receive 2.25% COLA.